 The first thing people want to know before they go to a yoga class is ‘what type of class is it?’.
-Whether you’re new to yoga or experienced, it’s an understandable line of inquiry.
+Whether you’re new to yoga or experienced, it’s a fair question.
 So here’s my answer...

 The long version

 I give my students a bit of everything.
-I was trained to teach a Vinyasa flow style but I slow things down a lot for beginners/gentle classes and incorporate Hatha and Yin.
+I was trained to teach a Vinyasa flow style but I like to slow things down a lot and incorporate Hatha and Yin as well as qigong, Tai Chi and other conscious movement and self massage techniques.

 I incorporate many styles and enjoy exploiting my massage/anatomy & physiology knowledge to squeeze the most out of every lesson.